-Based on Hazard Analysis Critical Control Point (HACCP), an internationally agreed control system for the food and drinks sector, the QA scheme will help identify and eliminate any biological, chemical or physical properties that adversely affect water safety.
+Based on Hazard Analysis Critical Control Point (HACCP), an internationally agreed control system for the food and drinks sector, the QA system has been periodically updated since 2007 to reflect emerging legislative requirements and the changing dynamics of the GWS sector.

 Training in the QA system began in 2008 and more than 400 group water schemes completed the initial course.
 In recent years, publication of a QA Implementation manual by the NFGWS provided the basis for a new and updated training course that equips schemes to develop their own scheme-specific QA documentation.

 Operational subsidy support at 100% (up to the maximum) is provided under the Rural Water Programme towards QA implementation and completion of the training course.